 Now living in Indianapolis, Indiana (so now safe from weird chutes in abandoned front yards!) studying for her MFA at Butler University in fiction writing, she is a reader at Booth: A Journal and Split Lip Magazine as well as, now, Anomaly Literary Journal.

 Even though she seems rather ordinary and calm on the outside, the inside is a raging mass of heavy rock music.

 She has a lot of favorites: her favorite villain is Bellatrix Lestrange, she loves fuzzy animals—you know, the typical ones like skunks, cats, and raccoons, but she has a strange attachment to hairless Sphynx cats because they strangely resemble Dobby the house elf.

-If you ever want to repel Samantha, aim a bottle of ketchup at her.
-She has a serious phobia of it.
-Yes, it’s a thing.
+Samantha hates ketchup.
+She is actively afraid of ketchup.
+Yup.
+Ketchup.
+It’s a thing.
 Look it up: mortuusequusphobia.
 She also hates her food mixing together on her plate, so tortilla chips and ice cream together makes her taste buds cringe.

 So, in summation: Roseanna knows where the bodies are, Lorcán knows where her grandmother is and Oliver pretends he knows nothing- as for Sherrel?
 Sherrel has a list of everything.
 Stephanie is driving the getaway car and Samantha is busy ensuring the separate body parts don't get mixed together.
 Or touch.
 In any way.
 Not that's she's planning on eating them– we think.
 And as for you?
 You're really better off not knowing.